-Bystander intervention means safe and positive options that may be carried out by an individual or individuals to prevent harm or intervene when there is a risk of dating violence, domestic violence, sexual assault, or stalking.
+Bystander intervention means safe and positive options that may be carried out by an individual or individuals to prevent harm or intervene when there is a risk of dating violence, domestic violence, sexual assault, stalking, or sexual harassment.
 Bystander intervention includes recognizing situations of potential harm, understanding institutional structures and cultural conditions that facilitate violence, overcoming barriers to intervening, identifying safe and effective intervention options, and taking action to intervene.
-Many people assume that sexual assault, domestic violence, dating violence and stalking only affect the crime victim, when in fact entire families, friend groups, and communities are hurt.
-If you see something, say something:
+Many people assume that sexual assault, domestic violence, dating violence and stalking only involve the victim/survivor and perpetrator, but at UW-Madison we recognize that every campus community member is responsible for preventing violent behavior and helping to create a safe and respectful environment.
+If you see something that concerns you, you have many options for intervening safely and effectively:

 - Be active in supporting a safe and respectful community.
 If you see others engaging in disrespectful or inappropriate actions, speak up and get involved, or contact someone to assist. - Listen for rape jokes and sexist language.
-You don't have to laugh or participate. - If you see someone who looks to be in immediate danger, call 911. - You can intervene even after an assault.
+Choose not to laugh or participate, or start a conversation about the harmful impact of this language on survivors, women, and transgender and gender-nonconforming people - If you see someone who looks to be in immediate danger, get help.
+This can include alerting someone who is nearby and in a position to assist or calling 911 - You can intervene even after an assault.
 Learn what options sexual assault survivors have available to them on this campus and be supportive of their choices.
-Believe survivors when they share experiences. - If you're a bystander and see someone behaving in a way that seems suspicious, be direct and step in and do something about it, such as distracting their attention away from a potential victim.
-If you don't feel comfortable or safe confronting them, call 911. - If you sense that something is wrong, don't ignore it, you can help by getting involved.
-Check-in and ask, "Hey, do you know this person?" or, "Are you OK?" or, "Can I call a friend to walk you home?" - It can feel awkward to step in and say something if you notice harmful behavior, but often all it takes is a brief introduction.
+Believe survivors when they share experiences. - If you're a bystander and see someone behaving in a way that seems disrespectful or predatory, be direct and do something about it, such as distracting their attention away from a potential victim.
+If you don't feel comfortable or safe confronting them, find someone else who can help, such as someone who knows them or a host, bouncer, bartender, security, manager, etc.

+- If you sense that something is wrong, don't ignore it, you can help by getting involved.
+Check-in and ask, "Hey, do you know this person?" or, "Are you OK?" or, "Can I call a friend to walk you home?" - It can feel awkward to say something if you notice harmful behavior, but often all it takes is a brief introduction.
 Let the potential perpetrator know that their actions are noticeable with a simple, "Hey, do I know you?
-Aren't you in Tuesday Chemistry section?" - When you go out, consider going out as part of a group.
-People tend to step in and intervene in situations when they have friends who will back them up.
+Aren't you in Tuesday Chemistry section?" - When you go out, consider going out as part of a group and talk to your friends ahead of time about how you will look out for others and support each other in intervening if someone needs help.
+People tend to intervene in situations when they have friends who they know will back them up.